newtonkwan/newtonkwan.github.io/_posts/2025-10-07-berlin-marathon.markdown

 3. Overfueling during the race which caused stomach issues and cramping.
 4. Mental pressure to perform well and eroding confidence throughout the race.

 The first factor was uncontrollable.
+It was also the most significant.

 The second factor was tricky because I had already taken many health precautions (wearing a mask, sleeping on the plane, eating foods I was used to, doing minimal site seeing, light running).
 So even in hindsight, there isn't much I would have done differently.